Western University of Health Sciences Online DNP and Certificate Programs – FNP, PMHNP, ENP

 Estimated Total Tuition (non-resident)

-Western University of Health Sciences – Post-Master's Certificate – Psychiatric-Mental Health Nurse Practitioner (for APRNs)
+Western University of Health Sciences – Post-Master's Certificate – Psychiatric-Mental Health NP

 Program Essentials